idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/infrastructure/troubleshooting.md

 Meshing is hard.
 We have some tools to help in the [MeshGenerator system](syntax/Mesh/index.md) but generally you should:

 - visually inspect your mesh.
-Look for unsupported features: non-conformality (except from libmesh refinement), overlapping cells, mixed element types within a subdomain (within a mesh is OK)
+Look for unsupported features: non-conformality (except from libmesh refinement), overlapping cells...
+- use the [MeshDiagnosticsGenerator.md] and turn on the relevant checks
 - use `show_info = true` in the [FileMeshGenerator](FileMeshGenerator.md) and verify that the output is as expected
 - replace your mesh with a simple MOOSE-generated rectangular mesh to check if the mesh is at fault